-Colorado Drug Rehab Centers
+Colorado Rehab Treatment Centers

 Located almost in the center of the United States Colorado is known for mountains and snow, but this state also has problems with drugs and substance abuse just like any other.
 The capital city of Colorado is Denver.
 Property crimes account for 90% of the crimes committed in the state, and Colorado has a crime rate that is around 5%-6% higher than the national crime rate average.
 Each month the state of Colorado will see around 60 DUI arrests and 110 deaths due to alcohol related issues.
 In addition the state will experience an average of 80 arrests for drugs and 20 deaths caused by an overdose of illegal drugs.